You’ve probably heard that your website should load in under 2 seconds.

 - Google PageSpeed Insights

-Probably the most well-known and popular testing tool.
+One of the more well-known and popular testing tools.
 Provides benchmarks for desktop and mobile views.
 Good scores > 80.
-Medium scores are 60 – 79.
+Medium scores = 60 – 79.
 Below 59 implies significant opportunities for improvement.

 Website Performance Benchmarks